jfear/larval_gonad_docs/content/docs/scrnaseq_prep/cell_selection/_index.md

 **Problem:** Identify individual cells from scRNA-Seq data.

-The first step in scRNA-Seq analysis is to identify reads from individual cells.
+The first step in scRNA-Seq analysis is to identify which reads come from individual cells.
 This requires removing empty GEMs (**Figure 1**), heterotypic and homotypic multiplets, and cells with low expression diversity.
-Using these methods described I selected putative cells for clustering and downstream analysis (**Table 1**).
+I selected the following as putative cells for clustering and downstream analysis (**Table 1**).
+Replicates 3 and 4 are puzzling, with having more captured cells than expected.
+Either I am over-calling cells or more cells were loaded than thought.

 **Table 1.
 Final cell selection counts.**